urani-trade/solana-dev-onboarding-rs/chapters/2_dev_env.md

-# 🛹 Setup a Testing and Developing Environment [IN CONSTRUCTION]
+# 🛹 Setup a Developing Environment

 <br>

-### General Guidelines
+### tl; dr

 <br>

-* When developing on Solana, you setup a local environment with a local validator that runs locally (so that programs can be tested before being deployed to any network).
-In each environment, you will be using one of three networks:
+* Local developing on Solana means  you will set up a local validator so that programs can be tested before being deployed to the blockchain.

+* In each environment, you will be using one of three networks:
-  * **Mainnet Beta**: the "production" network where all the action happens.
+  * **Mainnet**: the production network where all the action happens.
 Transactions cost real money.
   * **Testnet**: used for stress testing recent releases.
 Focused on network performance, stability, and validator behavior.
   * **Devnet**: the primary network for development (tokens are not real, and you can get them from [faucets](more_resources.md)).